-Each Show has a unique remit so she chooses her team according to the brief from among her trusted colleagues, leading the team as either Video & Projection Designer or Specialist Creative Director to provide a seamless and simple production workflow in the complex world of live content.
+Each Show has a unique remit so the team of trusted colleagues is chosen according to the brief with Nina leading the team as either Video & Projection Designer or Specialist Creative Director to provide a seamless and simple production workflow in the complex world of live content.
 Her approach is designed to be highly scalable so as to provide for shows ranging the smaller theatrical workshop end of the spectrum to the large scale, high profile show.

-Her studio is based in London but due to the nature of the Theatre and Event remit, she has a fully functioning mobile content production studio set-up ready to go on site as required.
+The studio is based in London but due to the nature of the Theatre and Event remit, she has a fully functioning mobile content production studio set-up ready to go on site as required.

-Other Theatrical work includes projection design for Puccini’s ‘La Bohème’ (WNO), Wagner’s ‘The Flying Dutchman’ (ENO); Lloyd Webber’s ‘Phantom Of The Opera’ (UK Tour); ‘Aida’ (Raymond Gubbay, RAH); ‘Cleopatra‘ (Northern Ballet), Ibsen’s‘Emperor and Galilean‘ in a new version by Ben Power (National Theatre) and the Mariinsky Theatre’s recent production of Britten’s opera, ‘A Midsummer Night’s Dream’, which won the Zolotoy Sofit award for Best Opera and was shortlisted for 7 Golden Mask Awards.
+Other Theatrical work includes projection design for Glyndebourne Festival’s ‘Hippolyte et Aricie‘, ‘Faust’ at the Mariinsky Theatre, working with Ian Galloway; Puccini’s ‘La Bohème’ (WNO), Wagner’s ‘The Flying Dutchman’ (ENO); Lloyd Webber’s ‘Phantom Of The Opera’ (UK Tour); ‘Aida’ (Raymond Gubbay, RAH); ‘Cleopatra‘ (Northern Ballet), Ibsen’s‘Emperor and Galilean‘ in a new version by Ben Power (National Theatre) and the Mariinsky Theatre’s recent production of Britten’s opera, ‘A Midsummer Night’s Dream’, which won the Zolotoy Sofit award for Best Opera and was shortlisted for 7 Golden Mask Awards.

 Nina is represented as a designer by Mark Price at Amanda Howard Associates.